Current Research Activities

 The overarching goal of my research program is to understand biological and psychological factors that influence learning and memory across the lifespan.
 These interests can be broken down as follows: (1) international research partnerships that involve neuroimaging methods, (2) behavioral research performed by students in my lab, and (3) pedagogical research conducted with SJSU colleagues.
 The neuroimaging arm of my research program involves two main partnerships.
 First, with colleagues at Stanford, we are examining how individual differences in brain structure and function among older adults relate to differences in memory abilities.
 Second, in collaboration with colleagues from around the world, we are developing a unified method for anatomically defining subfields of the human hippocampus, a brain region known to be critically important for memory.
 Here at SJSU, I lead the Carr Lab Investigating Memory and the Brain (CLIMB), where I work with student researchers on projects relating to physical fitness and memory, caffeine and memory, technology use and memory, and meta-analyses of functional MRI data.
 Finally, I am actively engaged in pedagogical research performed in collaboration with faculty from the Colleges of Social Sciences, Engineering, and Education, as well as the Center for Faculty Development.
 Our interdisciplinary team examines factors that influence the success of students in a new minor degree program: Applied Computing for Behavioral and Social Sciences.

-II.
+III.
 A large number of students major in social sciences disciplines here at SJSU and across the US, yet social science majors have among the highest unemployment rates of all college graduates.
-In creating the Applied Computing minor, my colleagues and I aim to provide social science students with computing education that will expand their career opportunities and increase their income.
-In turn, we hope to address the national need for a diverse, technically-skilled workforce as the digital economy continues to grow.
+In creating the Applied Computing minor, my colleagues and I aim to provide social science students with computing education that will expand their career opportunities and increase their income while addressing the need for a diverse, technically-skilled workforce.
 In collaboration with colleagues across the university, I am conducting research to optimize the success of this program, with the ultimate aim of making computing education more accessible to a broader segment of SJSU students, including those who are traditionally underrepresented in STEM.